Operator-valued Schatten spaces and quantum entropies: Operator spaces

-As mentioned above, by Ruan's theorem any Banach space $\mathcal{X}$ with a sequence of norms $\|\cdot\|_n$ on $M_n(\mathcal{X})$ for $n\geq 1$ satisfying properties (i) and (ii) above, is completely isometric to an operator space, i.e., by Definition~\ref{cos} can be identified by a closed subspace of some $B(\cH)$ .
+Using this terminology, by Ruan's theorem any Banach space $\mathcal{X}$ with a sequence of norms $\|\cdot\|_n$ on $M_n(\mathcal{X})$ for $n\geq 1$ satisfying properties (i) and (ii) above, is completely isometric to an operator space, i.e., by Definition~\ref{cos} it can be identified with a closed subspace of some $B(\cH)$ .